 Maritime lien by itself is valueless without a means of enforcing maritime lien.
 Mechanism for enforcing a maritime lien is the process of maritime arrest.
 Under maritime arrest process, maritime lien holder begins proceeding against the ship itself (in rem).
 If shipowner does not promptly satisfy the maritime lien, maritime lienholder can have the ship sold by the court, and use the proceeds to satisfy the claim.
 How a maritime lien holder actually accomplishes a maritime arrest.

-Maritime arrest is the procedure for enforcing a maritime lien by bringing a lawsuit against a ship itself (in rem).
+Maritime Ship Arrest is the procedure for enforcing a maritime lien by bringing a lawsuit against a ship itself (in rem).
 When a ship is placed under arrest, ship is put under the control of that maritime nation’s district court that issued the warrant of arrest.
 Ship cannot be moved, cannot unload cargo and certainly cannot depart without a court order permitting the operation.

 Maritime lien is a property right in a ship or cargo that is created by operation of maritime law on the basis of certain traditional maritime claims such as: